iZekCode/Clipah/PROGRESS.md

 with 20 environment-gated skips at 92.75% coverage; `pnpm lint`, `pnpm typecheck`, `pnpm test` (424 passed), and `pnpm build` all passed; `scripts/check-legacy-removed.sh` exits zero.
 The Section 12 matrix was not run end to end here: it needs the container stack, browser binaries, and live provider credentials.
-No commit was created; the required owner commit message is `refactor: complete production cutover`.
+Committed by the repository owner as `5061909`, `refactor: complete production cutover`.